EddyVerbruggen/nativescript-plugin-firebase/docs/FIRESTORE.md

 ## Enabling Firestore
 During plugin installation you'll be prompted to use either Firestore or the default DB.

 In case you're upgrading and you have the `firebase.nativescript.json` file in your project root, edit it and add: `"firestore": true`.
-Then do `rm -rf platforms/ios && rm -rf platforms/android && rm -rf node_modules && npm i`.
+Then run `rm -rf platforms && rm -rf node_modules && npm i`.

 ## Functions
 All of these are 100% compatible with the Firestore Web API to make it easy to share code between web and native, and you can